 The rules for The Club can be found on the Community Rules page.

 Normal pool hours are 10am to 8:30 pm.
 The pools are open every day except Wednesdays for cleaning and maintenance from Memorial Day Weekend through Labor Day Weekend.

 A limit of 5 guests per household, per day are allowed at the pools.
 Residents MUST accompany their guests for the entire duration of their visit at The Club.

 The Fitness Center at The Club is open 24 hours.

 Reviewer has thirty (30) days to respond to application but every effort will be made to respond within 14 days of receipt.
 No response is deemed a denial, but Owners may expect written approval or denial.
-Review and Inspection fee is $85.
-Deposits for modifications are as follows:
+Review and Inspection fee is $100.
+Deposits for modifications are $750/per modification.